PiusNyakoojo/golang_chat_example/README.md

 heroku login
 ```

-Enter your information and continue to next step.
+Enter your information and continue to the next step.

-2) Enter the following commands in the root directory of the project:
+2) Enter the following commands while the root directory of the project:

 ```
 git init